AndiDittrich/NodeMCU-Tool/README.md

 The Tool is separated into the following components (ordered by its invocation)

   1. `bin/nodemcu-tool.js` - the command line user interface handler based on [commander](https://www.npmjs.com/package/commander)
-  2. `lib/NodeMCU-Tool.js` - Highlevel Access to the main functions.
+  2. `cli/nodemcu-tool.js` - Highlevel Access to the main functions.
 Error and Status messages are handled there
-  3. `lib/NodeMcuConnector.js` - the Core which handles the Lua command based communication to the NodeMCU Module
+  3. `lib/nodemcu-connector.js` - the Core which handles the Lua command based communication to the NodeMCU Module
+  4. `lib/connector/*.js` - low-level command handlers
-  4. `lib/ScriptableSerialTerminal.js` - the lowlevel part - a terminal session to the NodeMCU Module to run the Lua commands
+  5. `lib/transport/scriptable-serial-terminal.js` - the lowlevel part - a terminal session to the NodeMCU Module to run the Lua commands
+  6. `lib/transport/serialport.js` - a wrapper to handle the serial transport

 ### Application Stack ###

 ```